 Conducting quality reference checks can be a daunting task.
-Hiring managers have to take their time and energy into consideration when conducting the interviews.
+Hiring managers have to consider their time and energy when conducting the interviews.
 It takes a lot of effort to make the best hiring decision for their company!
-This process entails asking open-ended questions during an interview-style conversation with your references so you can squeeze all the information possible from them before moving on to another one.
+This process entails asking open-ended questions during an interview-style conversation with your references so you can squeeze all the information from them before moving on to another one.

-The VIVAHR team understands that screening and interviewing are not always the most exciting parts of a job search, so we make sure to send potential employers all their information via email or phone.
+The VIVAHR team understands that screening and interviewing are not always the most exciting parts of a job search, so we send potential employers all their information via email or phone.
 This way, it doesn’t take up any of your valuable time!

 Most employers ask for references as part of the application process.
 Most businesses conduct background checks to verify the accuracy of the information and discover more about a candidate’s skills, background, and previous employment experiences.